Who We Are

 History of Reformation

-1947 – Anna Tinsman, Alyce Thompson and Ruth Kuder, create a Lutheran Sunday School.
+1947 – Anna Tinsman, Alyce Thompson and Ruth Kuder, create a Lutheran Sunday School in their homes.

 1Original-Ladies-with-a-Vision